-A recipe for those of us who love both beets and brussels sprouts.
+Here’s a recipe for those of us who love both beets and brussels sprouts.
 (Isn’t it pretty?)
 I love beets in practically anything, but if you mix red beets with other foods, those foods will turn red as well.

 - 2 medium sized golden beets

 - 10 brussels sprouts, trimmed of rough outer leaves and cut in half

 - 2 teaspoons fresh thyme, chopped

 - 2 Tbsp almond slivers, toasted

 - Salt and freshly ground pepper